 The property transfer from the Conservation Fund requires that Acacia be restored to a primarily natural state similar to Euclid Creek and Chagrin Reservations.
 City Council members, residents, consultants, educators, and community groups provided input on how the restoration could look.
 Suggestions included storm water management techniques utilizing the existing sand traps, wetlands creation, restoring floodplains and meadows, outdoor education opportunities; the ideas were abundant.
 Cleveland Metroparks staff appreciated the input provided that will inform the restoration planning efforts moving forward.

-Jennifer Greiser from Cleveland Metroparks recently gave a webinar about restoration projects at Acacia.
+Jennifer Greiser from Cleveland Metroparks gave a webinar about restoration projects at Acacia.
 You can watch the webinar by clicking on the following link.
 Navigate to Page 3 of the webinar to listen to the 40 minute presentation.

-Sarah Eysenbach from Cleveland Metroparks recently gave a webinar about plant establishment and monitoring at Acacia.
+Sarah Eysenbach from Cleveland Metroparks gave a webinar about plant establishment and monitoring at Acacia.
 You can watch the webinar by clicking on the following link.

 To date, here’s what this landscape experiment has included: